 The pesto gnocchi will serve two as a main dish and four as a starter.

 The dish is best served immediately.
-However, leftovers will keep 1-2 days in an airtight container in the fridge.
+However, you can refrigerate leftover pesto gnocchi for 1-2 days in an airtight container.
 Then, they can be enjoyed straight from the refrigerator or reheated.
 If serving cold, let them come to room temperature for about 10 minutes and stir them briefly before serving.
 It will be like eating a delicious noodle salad.

 You can reheat the leftovers in the microwave or on the stovetop.
 Add a small splash of milk and stir when reheating.